 - Root Cause Analysis Training for Non-Engineers

-- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the Root Cause Analysis of Systems Failure Training course in manner understandable to lay audiences.
+- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the Root Cause Analysis of Systems Failure course in a manner understandable to lay audiences.

-After completing this Root Cause Analysis of Systems Failure Training course, attendees will be able to:
+After completing this Root Cause Analysis of Systems Failure course, attendees will be able to: